|

 Point Kaizen).

-- All versions of Kaizen that both generate and make improvements use a problem
+- All versions of Kaizen that both generate and make improvements use the

-solving process.
-They describe the current work process, detect and measure
+Kaizen pre-dates SixSigma™.
+They describe the current work process,

-the presence of waste, generate ways to eliminate that waste, implement the
+detect and measure the presence of waste, generate ways to eliminate that

-improvement ideas, and measure the effects of the improvement made.
-In this
+waste, implement the improvement ideas, and measure the effects of the improvement

-- Kaizen predates Six Sigma™ by five decades and Lean by four decades.
+- Kaizen predates Six Sigma™ by almost five decades and the introduction

 References

-Huntzinger, Jim (2002).
+Huntzinger, J. (2002).
 The roots of Lean.
 Training Within Industry: The origin

 of Kaizen.
 Association for Manufacturing Excellence, 18, No. 2. pages 9-22.